-Your contents’ engagement is more easily understood as the number of likes, comments, and shares (interactions) it receives versus the number of people who saw it (impressions).
+This is one of the most important social-media-related digital marketing terms in this list.
+Engagement is the clearest sign of people’s interest in your content.
+Your engagement is likely more easily understood as the number of likes, comments, and shares (interactions) it receives versus the number of people who saw it (impressions).

 Impressions are the number of times your content is displayed.
-For example: In Facebook, impressions are the number of times someone sees your social update in their newsfeed.
-Impression is a key metric for measuring campaign success in digital marketing campaigns.
+For example: in Facebook, impressions are the number of times someone sees your social update in their newsfeed.
+Impressions are a key metric for measuring campaign success in digital marketing campaigns.

 Real-Time Digital Marketing